Surah 19: Mary, Part 1

 The story of John the Baptist’s conception is different than in Luke’s account –Zechariah’s three trimesters of silence is reduced to three days– but all the details are present and recognizable.
 This makes it more than a little mystifying that the story of Jesus’s conception and birth in ayat 16-40 is so different.
 The annunciation to Mary is recognizable, the conception is still a virgin one, but all other circumstances are so different that it’s difficult to imagine how one story could diverge from the other.
 They can’t even be harmonized together.
 I could find no extra-Biblical material that resembles the Quran’s account.
 The Quran is completely rewriting the Nativity, and it’s the first such telling of the story in all of our current historical records.
 Even though Matthew and Luke linked their nativities with historical events and places, we have never been able to confirm those events, so there is no outside evidence to support either the nativity sequence of the Quran or the Bible.
 Each religion just has to rely on their own scriptures.

 From a Muslim’s standpoint, this is not an issue, as the Quran has declared its intent to correct the scriptures of Jews and Christians.
 From a skeptic’s point of view there still is the question as to why Muhammad would preserve the Zechariah’s story in a recognizable form, and yet completely rehaul Mary’s.
 Familiarity with the one surely means that Muhammad would not have been so ignorant of the other.
-As I said before in The Traditions, Part 2, I think many of the Quran’s retellings of the Biblical stories are redactive in function.
-Polemics against Christianity sometimes chose to attack Mary and speculate shameful liaisons generating Jesus, and the Quran has already reacted in 4:156 to such insinuations.
+As I said before in The Traditions, Part 2, I think many of the Quran’s retellings of the Biblical stories are intentional retcons.
+Anti-Christian polemicists sometimes chose to attack Mary and speculate shameful liaisons generating Jesus.
+The Quran has already reacted in 4:156 to such insinuations and comes to Mary’s defence.
 If there was an intent for changing Mary’s story, I would suggest that Mary’s virginity is the key issue.
 Islamic scholars don’t know how to account for why Luke and Matthew’s gospels –which have a vested interest in Jesus’s miraculous paternity– would include such a jeopardizing feature as her having a fiance/husband.
 After all, who would take seriously a woman’s claim to virginity when she had a fiance/husband taking care of her and her child?
-And so the story had to be completely changed.
+And so the story had to be completely changed to defend her virginity.

 I think what strikes me most about this surah’s nativity is just how isolated Mary is.
 In ali ‘Imran we learned that Mary grew up in Zechariah’s custody, but in this surah her story is completely disconnected from Zechariah’s.
 She leaves her family and hides herself somewhere easternly.
 Ayah 17 says that she took a screen.
 While this screen might be metaphorical, it could mean that any contact she had with other humans –say, when someone dropped provisions off for her– was moderated through a screen.
 She does not interact with anyone except the Angel.
 Her isolation is so complete that her community is surprised to learn she had been pregnant.
 Not only has the Quran removed the problematic St. Joseph from the picture, but all human contact.
 Mary is not just virginal, she’s hyper-virginal in being kept pure from all society.